vlstill/web/src/index.md

 vim: spelllang=en spell fo-=t tw=100 expandtab colorcolumn=100
 ---

-I am programmer in modern C++ and in Haskell.
+I&nbsp;am a programmer in modern C++ and in Haskell.
 I live in Brno, Czechia.
-Currently I work at Intel as P4 compiler developer, enabling programmability of high-speed networking infrastructure such as switches.
+Currently, I work at Intel as a P4 compiler developer, enabling programmability of high-speed networking infrastructure such as switches.
 My previous experiences include teaching of programming and formal languages and research in the area of program analysis.

+I studied at the [Faculty of Informatics of Masaryk University][fimu] since 2010 till 2020.
+From 2010 to 2013, I studied a bachelor in the field of computer networks and communication.
+After that, I continued with a master's programme parallel and distributed systems.
+From 2016 to 2020, I studied Ph.D. with the topic of analysis of parallel C++ programs.

-In my free time, I like to travel and walk in nature (especially in mountains) and to take photos of my travels.
+In my free time, I like to travel, walk in nature (especially in mountains), and to take photos of my travels.
 I also like to climb, mainly on indoor climbing walls.
-Furthermore, I am organizing games with [Instruktoři Brno<span class="cz">(CZ)</span>][instruktori] and [Nordic Animals Association<span class="cz">(CZ)</span>][zverinec].
+Furthermore, I organise games with [Instruktoři Brno<span class="cz">(CZ)</span>][instruktori] and [Nordic Animals Association<span class="cz">(CZ)</span>][zverinec].